Space Saving DIY Pull-Out Table

-If there’s one project we get asked about the most, it definitely has to be the pull out table we designed for our RV.
+If there’s one project we get asked about the most, it definitely has to be the DIY pull-out table we designed for our RV.
 Whether you live in a small space, or just want some space saving ideas, then we hope you can find some inspiration from this post.

 Although we created this expanding table for the inside of our motorhome, it could easily be re-created in a home office, guest room or even a small nook where you need some extra crafting space.

 We did a lot of research prior to building this hidden desk/dining table but couldn’t find any plans out there that would encompass everything we needed, so we sorta just figured it out on our own.
 With that said, we’re pretty excited about how it turned out.